tomato42/tls13-spec/draft-ietf-tls-tls13.md

 (though see [https://github.com/tlswg/tls13-spec/issues/104]).
 At the point where the master secret is derived, it includes every handshake message, with the exception of the Finished messages.
+This final value of the handshake hash is referred to as the "session hash" because it contains all the handshake messages required to establish the session.

 Note that if client authentication is not used, then the session hash is complete at the point when the server has sent its first flight.
 Otherwise, it is only complete when the client has sent its